-The purpose of the Community Corrections Act grant program which was passed in Kansas in 1978 is to reduce the number of adult and juvenile offenders committed to state institutions by placing them in local correctional programs.
-The programs' basic principle is that certain offenders can be dealt with more effectively at the local level without jeopardizing public safety, thus restricting institutional populations to the more serious adult and juvenile offenders.
-The cost of supervision the target population in the community should be considerably less than incarceration costs.
+The purpose of the Community Corrections Act grant program which was passed in Kansas in 1978 is to reduce the number of adult and juvenile clients committed to state institutions by placing them in local correctional programs.
+The programs' basic principle is that certain offenders can be dealt with more effectively at the local level without jeopardizing public safety, thus restricting institutional populations to the more serious adult and juvenile clients.
+The cost of supervising the target population in the community should be considerably less than incarceration costs.

 Counties participating the program are eligible for a state grant for the development, implementation, operation and improvement of community correctional services.
-These services must include either or both an adult intensive supervision program or an adult residential program, as core services and may include the following: restitution, victim services, prevention or diversion, and juvenile programs and services.
+These services must include an adult intensive supervision program or an adult residential program as core services, and may include the following: restitution, victim services, prevention or diversion, and juvenile programs and services.
 Participating counties must establish a local corrections advisory board which is charged with identifying local needs and designing a comprehensive community corrections plan which will meet their own county's needs.
 The comprehensive plan must be approved by the Secretary of Corrections before a county can receive an operations grant.

 The cost for an offender receiving intensive supervision on probation for one year is $2,793.00 versus an offender placed in the prison system one year is $18,770.

 Funded through the Kansas Department of Corrections and Kansas Juvenile Justice Authority

 operating under the direct authority of the Saline County Board of County Commissioners through the County Administrator.
 Additional funding comes from State and Federal grants and Ottawa and Saline Counties.

 Community Corrections began operation in the 28th District in August 1986.
 Since that time the number of clients and employees has more than tripled.
 Community Corrections has grown so have the types of services that are provided.
 Services are provided based on each individual clients needs.